 You are now presented with a horizontal bar graph that displays the amount of storage currently in use on your hard drive.
 The graph is broken into segments that represent various types of storage such as Apps, Documents, Photos, and Other.

-Most of the storage designations are fairly self-explanatory.
-The code for applications and the data, documents, and photos all tell you exactly what types of files are occupying your storage.
+Most of the storage types are fairly self-explanatory.
+The colored bars for Photos, Apps, Documents, Audio, and Video all tell you exactly what types of files are occupying your storage.

 But what about that Other category.
 What exactly is in there?